fedelopez/ga-seifx01/week-06/day-02.md

 ## Exercise: Click count

-Create a website that tells the user how many times a button has been clicked:
+Using HTML and JavaScript + jQuery create a website that tells the user how many times a button has been clicked:

 ```html
 <!DOCTYPE html>